EggBaconAndSpam/eggbaconandspam.github.io/_posts/2019-07-02-Implementing Type-On-Hover.md

 Let us look at each of the clauses that make up the definition of `typeAt'` in turn.

-- The first clause (lines [35-46]()) concerns the case where the cursor points inside the body of a let expression.
+- The [first clause](https://github.com/dhall-lang/dhall-haskell/blob/8995efe69233d36fccea4f14df28a2b073e9390b/dhall-lsp-server/src/Dhall/LSP/Backend/Typing.hs#L34-L44) concerns the case where the cursor points inside the body of a let expression.
 For example:
   ```
   let a = 0 in a
                ~